CoEDL/elpis_next/docs/contributing.md

 ### Setting up the Appropriate Dev Environment

-The elpiscloud repo is split into 4 main development "sub-projects".
+The elpis repo is split into 4 main development "sub-projects".
 You should only setup the parts you'll need to implement your required feature.

 #### The Frontend Client